-The Importance of Safety Seat Inspections and Child Identification Cards
+The Importance of Child Identification Cards and Safety Seat Inspections

-- Properly installed safety seats significantly reduce the risk of injury and can save lives in an accident.
+- Properly installed safety seats significantly reduce the risk of injury and can save lives in a crash.

 - A properly secured child safety seat is one less distraction for drivers.